QUICK SUMMARY:

 You’ve got piles of data from different clients, and your agency’s job is to sift through it all.
 You need to figure out which metrics are the heavy hitters, how to keep tabs on them, and how to show the long-term impact of SEO.
 That sounds like a lot, we know.

-So here's the real question: Which content marketing metrics count when discussing content marketing success?
-And, more importantly, how do you keep track of these metrics for each of your clients' specific needs or a specific content marketing program?
+Search engine optimization (SEO) plays a crucial role in improving website rankings and tracking search engine rankings.
+So here’s the real question: Which content marketing metrics count when discussing content marketing success?
+And, more importantly, how do you keep track of these metrics for each of your clients’ specific needs or a specific content marketing program?

-Don't worry.
-We've got you covered.
+Don’t worry.
+We’ve got you covered.
 This blog post will cut through the noise and show you which content marketing metrics really matter.
-We'll guide you on how to measure them effectively for each of your clients at scale.
+We’ll guide you on how to measure them effectively for each of your clients, at scale.

 So, let's dive in and make some sense of these numbers.